efchatz/WPAxFuzz/README.md

 # WPAxFuzz

 ## A full-featured open-source Wi-Fi fuzzer
-This tool is capable of fuzzing any management frame of the 802.11 protocol and the SAE exchange.
-For the management frames, you can choose either the "standard" mode where all of the frames transmitted have valid size values or the "random" mode where the size value is random.
+This tool is capable of fuzzing either any management, control or data frame of the 802.11 protocol or the SAE exchange.
+For the management, control or data frames, you can choose either the "standard" mode where all of the frames transmitted have valid size values or the "random" mode where the size value is random.
 The SAE fuzzing operation requires an AP that supports WPA3.
-Management frame fuzzing can be executed against any AP (WPA2 or WPA3).
-The fuzzer also includes a DoS Attack module, which exploits the findings of the management frames fuzzing.
+Management, control or data frame fuzzing can be executed against any AP (WPA2 or WPA3).
+Finally, a DoS attack vector is implemented, which exploits the findings of the management, control or data frames fuzzing.
 Overall, WPAxFuzz offers  the below options:
 ```
     1) Fuzz Management Frames
     2) Fuzz SAE exchange
+    3) Fuzz Control Frames
+    4) Fuzz Data Frames (BETA)
-    3) DoS attack
+    5) DoS attack module
 ```
 You can execute the tool using the below command:
 ```
     sudo python3 fuzz.py
 ```

-## Fuzz Management Frames
+## Fuzz Management, Control and Data Frames

 ### Perquisites
 1) SCAPY: https://scapy.readthedocs.io/en/latest/